Stories linking everyone in Telecom

 Working process

 Companies are rushing to transform their internal and external facing systems to increase efficiency, encourage innovation, and decrease costs.
-Gartner reckons that more than 50% of medium to large enterprises will implement an LCDP as one of their strategic application platforms by 2023.
+Gartner reckons that “the low-code application platform market is set to grow at a CAGR of more than 20% to roughly $18 billion in 2026.”
 They also estimate that, by 2024, nearly 75% of bigger businesses will be using upward of four low-code development tools.
 And all created by citizen development initiatives

-Our customers have been asking us for a tool that will integrate our business solutions with other widely used applications – for example, linking PortaBilling with Quickbooks.
+For a long time our customers asked us for a tool that will integrate our business solutions with other widely used applications – for example, linking PortaBilling with Quickbooks.
 In particular, they have asked for an easy-to-use UI for data entry for onboarding new cloud PBX clients.
+That was the origin of Boomi-based PortaOne Workflows.
+If you want a deep dive into the range of uses cases and customer success stories that have since followed, check out our Workflows video playlist on YouTube for some pretty amazing inspiration.

 In the meantime, if you’re interested in evaluating your integration needs and getting advice on which integration tool will work the best for you, get in touch with us today.